 If you’re running a big enterprise or need super-specific features, Bright Data is worth the investment.

-What’s your choice between Smartproxy vs Brightdata?
+What’s your choice between Decodo vs Brightdata?

 Let me know which one you’d pick and why!